United States Army Quartermaster Corps: Leadership / School

-The officer in charge of the branch for doctrine, training, and professional development purposes is the Quartermaster General.
-The current Quartermaster General is Brigadier General Michelle Donahue.
-The Quartermaster General does not have command authority over Quartermaster units, but instead commands the United States Army Quartermaster Center and School, located at Fort Lee, Virginia, near Petersburg.
+The officer in charge of the branch for doctrine, training, and professional development purposes is the Quartermaster Commandant.
+The current Quartermaster Commandant is Colonel Kevin W. Agness.
+The Quartermaster Commandant does not have command authority over Quartermaster units, but instead commands the United States Army Quartermaster Center and School, located at Fort Gregg-Adams, Virginia, near Petersburg.
 This school provides enlisted advanced individual training (AIT) and leader training for Quartermaster officers, warrant officers and non-commissioned officers.

 For a list of US Army Quartermasters General, see Quartermaster General (United States).